Sbrussee/GenePredMissData/README.md

 bioinformatics students from Hogeschool Leiden.

 ## Implemented protein prediction methods
-A BLAST-based protein prediciton method which couples the annotation from the best BLAST-hit of a protein in one organism to the BLAST query protein which has no annotation (BLAST-tophit).
+A BLAST-based protein prediction method which couples the annotation from the best BLAST-hit of a protein in one organism to the BLAST query protein which has no annotation (BLAST-tophit).
 A similar method taking the annotation from the 20 best hits of a protein has also been implemented.
 (BLAST-top20)
 Thirdly, a variation on the BLAST-tophit method has been implemented which discards proteins for which there is no annotation.